arch1baald/woodota/README.md

 ```

 ### Match ID
 Each match in Dota 2 has a Match ID.
-You can find it at the end of Dotabuff links or in the game client.<br>
+You can find it at the end of Dotabuff links or in the game client.

-For example: 6216665747 with Dotabuff: https://dotabuff.com/matches/6216665747<br>
+For example: 6216665747 with Dotabuff: https://dotabuff.com/matches/6216665747.

 Notice: Replays of non-professional matches are stored for 2 weeks.

 ### Retrieve URL